seattlerb/hoe/README.txt

 * default          - Run the default tasks
 * docs             - Build the docs HTML Files
 * email            - Generate email announcement file.
+* gem              - Build the gem file only.
 * install          - Install the package.
 Uses PREFIX and RUBYLIB
 * install_gem      - Install the package as a gem
 * multi            - Run the test suite using multiruby